YuanLiou/IntentSenderDesktop/README.md

 or you can build yourself.
 When launching the app, macOS won't ask you like above because it is you signed your own build.

+### macOS Intel Chip

+For Mac machines in Intel chip, you might need to build yourself.
+I don't have any Intel mac currently.

 ### Build

 #### Jar

-For Mac machines in Intel chip, you might need to build yourself.

 Please pull this project into your computer, you also need